Coat of arms of South Africa (1910–2000): Replacement

-Following the end of apartheid in the 1990s, the new Constitution of South Africa stated that the state coat of arms would remain the same despite the flag and national anthem changing.
+Following the end of apartheid in the early 1990s, the new Constitution of South Africa stated that the state coat of arms would remain the same despite the flag and national anthem changing.
 Nevertheless the arms were still viewed as outdated as they had been created by the white British and Afrikaner minorities without input from the black majority.
 In 1999, the Department of Arts and Culture held a contest to design a new coat of arms.
 In 2000, the coat of arms was replaced on Freedom Day.
 Despite the replacement, the old coat of arms was still used for some official purposes after 2000, such as on some military rank insignia until 2002 and on South African passports (which were still issued with the old coat of arms on the cover) until 2007.
 This was attributed to the government's desire to use up old stocks of passports before issuing ones with the new design.